 I am a lecturer in optometry at the University of Plymouth, UK.
 I graduated in optometry from the Institute of Medicine, Nepal in 2003 and completed my PhD from Glasgow Caledonian University in 2016.
-I have clinical experience of working in hospital eye service and private optometry practice of over 7 years in Nepal, The Maldives and Trinidad and Tobago.
-My research interests are in using psychophysical methods to investigate visual attributes such as motion and shape perception in normal and clinical population.
+I have the clinical experience of working in hospital eye service and private optometry practice for over 7 years in Nepal, The Maldives and Trinidad and Tobago.
+My research interests are in using psychophysical methods to investigate visual attributes such as motion and shape perception in the normal and clinical population.
 Download my full CV here.

 PhD (Visual Neuroscience), 2016

 Glasgow Caledonian University, Glasgow, UK

 Bachelor of Optometry, 2003

 Develop new tests to qunatitatively measure distortion in keratoconus.